-Issuer: Maple Leaf 2013 Oil & Gas Income Limited Partnership (the "Partnership").

-Securities Offered: Limited Partnership Units (the "Units").

-Offering Size: Maximum Offering: \$30,000,000 (300,000 Units)

-Minimum Offering: \$5,000,000 (50,000 Units)

-Price: \$100 per Unit.

-Minimum Subscription: 50 Units (\$5,000).

-Investment Objectives: The Partnership has been created to provide Limited Partners with an investment in (a) producing, primarily non-operated, oil and natural gas properties and/or production assets characterized by long life reserves with predictable production performance and predictable cash flow profiles ("Producing Long Life Assets"); and (b) a pool of professionally selected gross over-riding royalties and similar interests (including non-operated working interests) in oil and natural gas production and/or production revenue ("Oil & Gas Royalties" and, together with the Producing Long Life Assets, the

-"Investments"), in order to generate:

-(a) monthly income paid from revenues generated by the Producing Long Life Assets and the Oil & Gas Royalties;

-- (b) potential capital appreciation; - (c) liquidity upon divestiture of assets; and - (d) a 100% tax deductible (over time) investment by incurring Canadian Oil and Gas Property Expenses ("COGPE") and/or Canadian Development Expense ("CDE").

-The General Partner intends to target a minimum 12% annualized net return to Limited Partners over the life of the Partnership (not including any tax savings) through Distributions of Distributable Cash and the value realized from a Liquidity Event.

-The General Partner intends to implement a Liquidity Event when a sufficient portion of the Partnership's Oil & Gas Royalties have reached a stage of production stability which, in the opinion of the General Partner, allows them to be fairly valued and sold.

-Investment Strategy: Overview
+Issuer: Maple Leaf 2014 Oil & Gas Royalties/Flow-Through Limited Partnership (the "Partnership").
+Securities Offered: Limited Partnership Oil & Gas Royalty Income Class Units (the "Oil & Gas Royalty Income Class Units").
+Offering Size: Maximum Offering: Class Units) \$25,000,000 (1,000,000 Oil & Gas Royalty Income Minimum Offering: \$5,000,000 (200,000 Oil & Gas Income Class Units) Price: \$25 per Unit.
+Minimum Subscription: 200 Oil & Gas Royalty In & Gas Royalty Income Class Units (\$5,000).
+Investment Objectives: The Partnership created the Oil & Gas Royalty Income Class, a class of limited partnership units of the Partnership, to provide Oil & Gas Royalty Income Class Limited Partners (as defined herein) with an investment primarily in (a) gross overriding royalties on producing oil and natural gas properties characterized by long life reserves with predictable production performance and cash flow profiles (potentially including GORRs on undeveloped land positions which have potential for oil & gas development and/or exploration) (" Producing Long Life GORR Assets "); and, to a lesser extent, (b) a pool of professionally selected joint venture interests on properties considered prospective for oil and natural gas production (" Other GORR Assets " and, together, with the Producing Long Life GORR Assets, the " Investments "), in order to generate: (a) monthly income paid from revenues generated by the Investments; (b) potential capital appreciation; (c) liquidity upon d ivestiture of assets; and Einvestment (over time) by incurring Canadian Oil and Expenses (" COGPE ") and/or Canadian Development ").
+Oil & Gas Royalty In Partnership (not inclu ands to target a minimum 12% annualized net return to acome Class Limited Partners over the life of the ding any tax savings) through Distributions of ne value realized from a Liquidity Event. portion of the Partners ends to implement a Liquidity Event when a sufficient hip's Other GORR Assets have reached a stage of h, in the opinion of the General Partner, allows them to Investment Strategy: Overview approximately 60% to purchase Producing Lon and natural gas product produced from existing development, maintenance investment objectives, the Partnership expects to use 70% of the Available Funds (as defined herein) to g Life GORR Assets, meaning GORRs on existing oil ion (i.e. a pre-determined percentage of oil and gas producing wells without deduction for drilling, tie-in, ce or typically any expenses).
+The Partnership will use a Funds on behalf of the Oil & Gas Royalty Income

-In order to achieve its investment objectives, the Partnership expects to use approximately 60% to 70% of the Available Funds to purchase Producing Long Life Assets, meaning oil and natural gas production (for example, a share of the oil and gas produced from, or royalties on production from, producing wells) and/or production assets (for example, an interest in producing oil and gas fields).
-The Producing Long Life Assets will be acquired with the objective of providing the Partnership with a near term source of revenue and, therefore, Distributable Cash.
-While the General Partner currently expects that the Partnership's interests in Producing Long Life Assets will generally be non-operated, where an appropriate investment opportunity presents itself, the Partnership may act as operator or engage agents to operate such assets on behalf of the Partnership.
-Investments in Producing Long Life Assets are expected to qualify as Canadian Oil and Gas Property Expense ("COGPE"), which will be allocated to Limited Partners and added to their cumulative COGPE account, which can then be used by Limited Partners to shelter Distributions from the Partnership as well as other income.
-The Partnership will use the remaining Available Funds to enter into Investment Agreements in respect of selected Properties, in each case with companies whose principal business is oil and/or natural gas exploration and/or production (each an "Oil and Gas Company").
-Pursuant to each of these Investment Agreements, the Oil and Gas Company will use the Partnership's funds to develop and operate a production-oriented development program (each an "Oil & Gas Royalty Program") with the objective of generating income from the development and production of oil and natural gas.
-The Partnership will be entitled to its share of oil and natural gas production and/or production revenue generated by the Properties after the deduction of certain production expenses.
-The investment in Oil & Gas Royalties are expected to qualify as Canadian Development Expense ("CDE"), which will be allocated to Limited Partners and added to their cumulative CDE accounts, which can be used by Limited Partners to shelter Distributions from the Partnership as well as other income.
+Class to enter into Investment Agreements (as defined herein) in respect of selected Properties (as defined herein) in order to establish joint ventures with companies whose principal business is oil and/or natural gas exploration and/or production (each an "Oil and Gas Company").
+Pursuant to each of these Investment Agreements, the Oil and Gas Company will use the Available Funds to develop and operate a production-oriented development program (each an "Oil & Gas Royalty Program") with the objective of generating income from the development and production of oil and natural gas.
+The Partnership, on behalf of the Oil & Gas Royalty Income Class, will be entitled to gross-overriding royalties on production from the Properties.